mattmakai/fullstackpython.com/source/content/pages/databases.rst

 `Flask-SQLALchemy <http://pythonhosted.org/Flask-SQLAlchemy/>`_.

 Developers can also use ORMs without a web framework, such as when creating a data analysis tool or a batch script without a user interface.
-The most widely used stand-alone ORM written for Python is currently `SQLAlchemy <http://www.sqlalchemy.org/>`_.
+Currently, the most widely used stand-alone ORM written for Python is `SQLAlchemy <http://www.sqlalchemy.org/>`_.